 No. Adding products via a Google Shopping XML file doesn’t require installing scripts or modifying the store’s code.

-Semly pulls data from the product file and analyzes it in the panel.
+Semly fetches data from the product file and analyzes it in the panel.

-The product feed should be updated whenever the store’s offer changes.
+The product file should be updated whenever the store’s offer changes.

 The most important changes are: